DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version

 |Lithology:||Hypersthene felsic intrusive rock|

 The Navvaataaq Suite, introduced by Charette and Beaudette (2018), includes orthopyroxene felsic intrusive rocks that intrude into foliated to gneissic banded granulitic rocks of the Narsajuaq Domain.
-The unit name originates from Navvaataaq Lake, which is located near the largest intrusion of opdalite and enderbite within the domain (NTS sheets 35K05 and 35K06).
-Previously, lithologies of this suite were assigned to unit pPNAR1 of the Older plutonic suite and unit pPNAR4 of the younger plutonic suite described by St-Onge and Lucas (1992) and St-Onge et al. (1992).
+It was extended eastward in the Sirmiq Lake area (Vanier and Lafrance, 2020).
+The unit name originates from Navvaataaq Lake, which is located near the largest intrusion of opdalite and enderbite within the domain (sheets 35K05 and 35K06).
+Previously, lithologies of this suite were assigned to units pPNAR1 and pPNAR4 of the older and younger plutonic suites , respectively, described by St-Onge and Lucas (1992) and St-Onge et al. (1992).